MechSimulator

 Understanding Projectile Motion — Free Interactive Simulator

-For a projectile launched from ground level with initial velocity v at angle θ, the horizontal range is given by R = v²·sin(2θ) / g.
-This equation reveals a crucial insight: the maximum range on flat ground is achieved at a launch angle of 45°, because sin(2×45°) = sin(90°) = 1.
-Complementary angles (such as 30° and 60°) produce the same range but with different trajectories — the lower angle gives a flatter, faster path while the higher angle yields a taller, slower arc.
+For a projectile launched from ground level with initial velocity v at angle θ, the horizontal range is R = v²·sin(2θ) / g.
+The maximum range on flat ground occurs at 45°, because sin(2×45°) = 1.
+Complementary angles such as 30° and 60° produce the same range but with different heights — the lower angle gives a flatter, faster path and the higher angle a taller, slower arc.

 The maximum height reached by a projectile is H = v²·sin²(θ) / (2g).
 At this point, the vertical velocity component becomes zero while the horizontal component continues unchanged.
 The time of flight for a ground-level launch is T = 2v·sin(θ) / g.
-When launching from an elevated position, the time of flight increases because the projectile has farther to fall, and the range increases accordingly.
+When launching from height h, the time of flight increases because the projectile has farther to fall, and the range increases accordingly.

-A key principle of projectile motion is the independence of horizontal and vertical motion.
 The horizontal velocity Vx = v·cos(θ) remains constant throughout the flight (in the absence of air resistance), while the vertical velocity Vy = v·sin(θ) − gt changes linearly due to gravitational acceleration.
-The impact velocity can be found using the Pythagorean theorem on the final velocity components.
+Because gravity acts only vertically, the two motions evolve independently — a bullet fired horizontally and one dropped from the same height strike the ground at exactly the same time.
+The impact velocity follows from the Pythagorean theorem on the final velocity components.

 In reality, air resistance (drag) significantly affects projectile trajectories.
 The drag force Fd = ½·Cd·ρ·A·v² acts opposite to the velocity vector, reducing both range and maximum height while breaking the symmetry of the parabolic path.
 The optimal launch angle shifts below 45° when drag is present.
 This simulator lets you toggle air resistance on and off to compare ideal and realistic trajectories side by side.